 If your child suffered serious injuries or died because of negligent care, it is important that you contact an experienced medical malpractice attorney as soon as possible.
-Emanuel Balams understands the challenged involved in these complicated cases, but he is committed to fighting to get justice for the families he represents.
+ReShea Balams understands the challenged involved in these complicated cases, but she is committed to fighting to get justice for the families she represents.

-Balams Law Group serves Atlanta residents as well as people in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
+The Balams Firm serves Atlanta residents as well as people in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
 You can discuss your case with our firm when you call (404) 445-2005 to schedule a free consultation.